NachoCP/TrainingProgram/docs/0100_how_to.md

 make stop
 ```

-Once everything is ready, please go to (Application Docs)[0101_application.md] to check the documentation.
+Once everything is ready, please go to [Application Documentation](0101_application.md) to check the documentation.

+The application will be ready in http://localhost:8501/